 Description of Classes

 Beginning Form classes run for 15 weeks; we start Beginning Form classes about 3 or 4 times a year: at the beginning of the year, in spring, and again in fall.
 We begin by teaching the Five Animals Qigong set: this gives students an immediate basis to develop a personal practice.
 We then introduce the basic Form Sequences that are the building blocks for the tai chi form.
-(We also work with the Five Animals and Form Sequences in Tai Chi Elements.
-Students who are able to join Elements before Beginning Form will have the benefit of already being introduced to these exercises.)
 Once students have developed a personal practice and learned the building blocks, we connect those together and teach the remaining portions of the first section of the tai chi form.

 Form postures are taught in order, each class reviewing the previous postures and then learning the next one in the series.
 If you miss a class you will have a chance to catch up, but it is best if you can commit to attending every week of the session.

 The First Third is a standalone form that is a subset of the full 37-posture form.
 It gives students a foundation for personal practice and exercises all the core tai chi principles.
-Students can join a Beginning Form class without having taken Tai Chi Elements, but in that case, we recommend that you also attend Tai Chi Elements if you can.
 Once you have learned the First Third, you are welcome to join an Intermediate Form class or one of our Form Refinement classes to learn the rest of the moves in the form.
 You can also repeat the beginning class again (some students really like doing this).
 And you can join our Focus On Practice class to deepen your understanding of tai chi principles using the First Third.

 When we finish a beginning class, we usually continue in that same time slot with an Intermediate Form class.
 This gives students who are interested the chance to continue learning the form in a setting dedicated just to teaching the rest of the form.
 It's also an opportunity for other students to join and review the form, posture by posture, from the first section through the end of the form.